avast/retdec/README.md

 3. Install [MSYS2](http://www.msys2.org/) and other needed applications by following RetDec's [Windows environment setup guide](https://github.com/avast-tl/retdec/wiki/Windows-Environment).

 3. Now, you are all set to run the decompiler.
-To decompile a binary file named `test.exe`, go into `$RETDEC_INSTALL_DIR/bin` and run:
+To decompile a binary file named `test.exe`, run

     ```sh
-    bash decompile.sh test.exe
+    bash $RETDEC_INSTALL_DIR/bin/decompile.sh test.exe
     ```

-   For more information, run `bash decompile.sh --help`.
+   For more information, run `decompile.sh` with `--help`.

 ### Linux